harikapaluri/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 |[Ravi Theja Goalla](https://github.com/wgaca007) |

-#  Project Title: Price prediction in ride-hailing services based on weather conditions
+#  Project Title: Price Prediction in Ride-Hailing Services based on Weather Conditions

 ## Project Description:
 Uber and Lyft's ride prices are not constant like public transport.
 They are greatly affected by the demand and supply of rides at a given time.
 So what exactly drives this demand?
 The first guess would be the time of the day; times around 9 am and 5 pm should see the highest surges on account of people commuting to work/home.
 Another guess would be the weather; rain/snow should cause more people to take rides.